PassKit/smart-pass-link-from-csv-generator/README.md

 The tool is quite fast - it generated over 600,000 links in less than 7 seconds on a Dual Core MacBook Pro with 16GB RAM.

+## Important:
-_Important: please note that the generated links will only work if you project is set public (figure 1).
-For private projects you can only create passes via the API or Admin Portal._
+* please note that the generated links will only work if you project is set public (figure 1).
+For private projects you can only create passes via the API or Admin Portal.
+* this tool is for the latest PassKit v4 platform: https://app.passkit.com.
+The tool does not working with older versions of PassKit (Cherry Pie, and the v2/v3 API's).

+## Prerequisites:
+* a PassKit account.
+Sign up for free at: https://app.passkit.com
+* a project setup in your PassKit account.

 ## How to use (TDLR):
 * Either compile (`go build src/main.go`) yourself or download any of the pre-compiled executables from the `bin` folder (you may need to `chmod 755` to run it).